netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 usage examples, either throughout the document or in an appendix.
 This includes example instance document snippets in an appropriate encoding (e.g., XML and/or JSON) to demonstrate the intended usage of the YANG module(s).
-Example modules MUST be validated.
+Examples MUST be validated.
 Refer to
 {{sec-tools}} for tools that validate YANG modules and examples.
 If IP addresses/prefixes are used, then a mix of either IPv4 and IPv6 addresses/prefixes or IPv6 addresses/prefixes exclusively SHOULD be used in the examples.